StarStrider23/Implied-Volatility-Surface-and-Model-Calibration/README.md

 ### Moderate Volatitility

+In the moderate volatility regime, the SVI model continues to deliver a very accurate fit to the implied volatility surface with only minor deviations from the market smiles.
+As in the low volatility case, the fitted surface is smoother than the observed data which is more visible here, but still is mcuh less pronounced than in stressed market conditions.

 <img width="1308" height="441" alt="Снимок экрана 2026-06-28 в 16 54 35" src="https://github.com/user-attachments/assets/5e8b36c9-d094-4425-99a9-9fd869c7fa51" />

 <img width="825" height="417" alt="Снимок экрана 2026-06-28 в 16 53 07" src="https://github.com/user-attachments/assets/3e5f33dc-7931-4fba-8b74-f478a55c5154" />

+The heatmaps show a reduced (compared to the low volatility regime) but still present tendency to underestimate implied volatility across the surface.
+Calibration errors remain low and are particularly small for longer maturities where the model seems to be able to replicate the market structure better.

 <img width="1222" height="410" alt="Снимок экрана 2026-06-30 в 16 30 17" src="https://github.com/user-attachments/assets/5cd4795d-0c7d-475a-b4d1-59dcd48055c2" />